California Apartment Accident Lawyers

 Carbon Monoxide Poisoning

 Malfunctioning heating systems or gas appliances in apartment buildings can lead to carbon monoxide leaks.
 This gas poses a serious health risk, so there’s no room for negligence and inadequate maintenance.
-According to the Centers for Disease Control and Prevention (CDC), CO2 is responsible for 420 deaths annually in the U.S.
+According to the Centers for Disease Control and Prevention (CDC), carbon monoxide (CO) is responsible for more than 400 deaths annually in the U.S.

 Landlords must always inspect and properly maintain any heating systems.
-They should also install detectors so their residents can get quickly alerted of any issue.
+They should also install detectors so their residents can be quickly alerted to any issue.
 If they were negligent and caused a carbon monoxide incident, they may be liable for compensating victims.

 Structural Problems